Ukuer/rpg-palm/README.md

   pages={19605--19616},
   year={2023}
 }

+@inproceedings{jin2024pce,
+  title={PCE-Palm: Palm Crease Energy Based Two-Stage Realistic Pseudo-Palmprint Generation}, author={Jin, Jianlong and Shen, Lei and Zhang, Ruixin and Zhao, Chenglong and Jin, Ge and Zhang, Jingyun and Ding, Shouhong and Zhao, Yang and Jia, Wei}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={38}, number={3}, pages={2616--2624}, year={2024}
+}
 ```

 If you have any questions or encounter any issues with the RPG-PALM code, please feel free to contact me (email: jianlong@mail.hfut.edu.cn).